 Finally, an eBPF program needs to have a type.
 The most common types are kprobe (collect kernel level details), uprobe (collect details from the user space), and tracepoints.

-The main pod of Kepler injects ebpf programs to collet performance counters and tracepoints.
+The main pod of Kepler injects ebpf programs to collect performance counters and tracepoints.

 With the help of the data collected and a data model, it calculates the power consumption.